Frequently Asked Questions

 Q: Who administers the HCP and how is it funded?

-A: Washington County administers the permit and signed an agreement in 1996 to “Comply with and enforce the conditions of the permit.”
+A: Washington County administers the permit and signed an agreement in 1996 to “Comply with and enforce the conditions of the permit”.
+The plan was restated and renewed in 2021.
 The county’s permit only authorizes tortoises to be displaced on private properties outside of the reserve.
 It does not exempt landowners from other applicable federal and state laws.
-Each participating city collects two kinds of impact fees when development occurs; $250 per acre is collected for subdivided property and 2/10ths of one percent of new construction costs to build a house or commercial building.
+Each participating city collects impact fees when development occurs; 2/10ths of one percent of new construction costs to build a house or commercial building.

 Q: How long does the HCP permit last and what happens when it ends?

-A: The permit that allows development to displace tortoises in participating cities expires in 2016, unless it is renegotiated and extended.
-At that point it is uncertain who will administer the reserve– the county or a federal agency like the BLM.
-Regardless of who administers it, the 62,000 acres of reserve land will remain protected for wildlife, people and open space.
+A: The renewed and reinstated permit that allows development to displace tortoises in participating cities will expire in 2046, unless it is renegotiated and extended at that time.
+If not, at that point it is uncertain who would administer the reserve– the county or a federal agency like the BLM.
+Regardless of who administers it, the reserve land will remain protected for wildlife, people and open space.

 Q: What happens if a city decides to withdraw from the HCP?